armerlan/sickle_cell_detection_ug_project/README.md

 ![ROC Curve and AUC score](auc_graph_2.png)

 VGG-19 and SqueezeNet emerged as top models, with VGG-19 excelling in recall and accuracy, while SqueezeNet showed balanced performance with the highest AUC score, suggesting it might generalize well for this classification task.

-VGG-19 and SqueezeNet emerged as top models, with VGG-19 excelling in recall and accuracy, while SqueezeNet showed balanced performance with the highest AUC score, suggesting it might generalize well for this classification task.